ImmutableSoft/ImmutableEcosystem/docs/ERC721Upgradeable.md

 ### _baseURI

 Base URI for computing {tokenURI}.
+If set, the resulting URI for each token will be the concatenation of the `baseURI` and the `tokenId`.
 Empty by default, can be overriden in child contracts.

 ```js
 function _baseURI() internal view